-Often, tennis is overlooked as the ideal sports for kids, being passed up for the more popular options like soccer and softball.
+Often, tennis is overlooked as the ideal sport for kids, being passed up for more popular soccer and softball options.
 However, tennis offers plenty of benefits- from developing their hand-eye coordination to enhancing their fine and gross motor skills.

 And without the need to form large teams or invest in pricey sports equipment, it’s also a pretty affordable sport.
 All your child needs is a tennis racket and a few tennis balls as a bare minimum.

-That said, you need to be careful when choosing a racket for your toddler.
-In our article, we’ll review the best kids tennis rackets and highlight a few factors to help you pick the perfect one for your youngling.
+That said, you need to be careful when choosing a racket for your child.
+In this article, we’ll review the top 5 best kid’s tennis rackets and highlight a few factors to help you pick the perfect one for your youngling.

-- 2 How to Choose Tennis Rackets for Juniors
+- 1 How to Choose a Junior Tennis Racket

-When it comes to kids racket size, what you need to consider most is the length.
+When it comes to kid’s racket size, what you need to consider most is the length.
 Rackets designed for younger players often range from 19 to 26 inches in length.
-This distance is estimated from the butt cap all the way to the top of the frame’s hoop.
+This distance is estimated from the butt cap to the top of the frame’s hoop.
 The idea is to get your child a racket that is as long as they can handle.